Introduction

 We first implemented MVB with a ‘joint model’ that contained voxel activation patterns from (1) one of the potential compensation ROIs and (2) the same number of the most significant voxels in the MDN (defined by the orthogonal contrast of [Hard > Easy]; Figure 1C; see Table 2 for voxel numbers).
 For each joint model (i.e., MDN voxels + cuneal or frontal voxels), we compared the log model evidence for the correct model to ones where the stimulus onsets were shuffled (i.e., to estimate a null distribution of model evidence).
 Across both joint models (MDN plus cuneal or frontal cortex), we found evidence of above-chance decoding (real vs. shuffled log-evidence difference > 3; see Methods) for all except two participants.
 These participants (the two points below the y = 3 dashed line in Figure 3A, one of whom was the same across models) were removed (Morcom & Henson, 2018; Knights et al., 2021).

 Multivariate Analysis.
 (A) MVB Decoding.
 Points represent the difference in log evidence per participant (for the real vs. shuffled model) for the joint model using activation patterns to decode the [Hard > Easy] contrast.
 (B) Boost Likelihood Model Comparison.
 Across age, a smoothed density estimate represents the likelihood that there was a boost (of log-evidence > 3; green) or no difference (grey) to model evidence per participant when decoding models included activation patterns from either of the compensation ROIs (Figure 2B) in addition to the MDN (Figure 1C), relative to a model that sampled only from the MDN.
 A significant positive linear effect of age on boost likelihood was observed for the cuneal (lower) but not frontal ROI (upper).
+(C) MVB Spread.
+Points represent the spread (standard deviation) of multivariate responses, showing a reduction with age in frontal cortex.

-Having established that the task condition could be decoded from voxels in the vast majority of participants, the critical test was whether age influenced the likelihood that adding voxel activation patterns from the ‘compensatory’ ROIs (i.e., joint model) would boost decoding accuracy relative to that for the MDN-only model.
+Having established that the task condition could be decoded from voxels in almost all participants, the critical test was whether age influenced the likelihood that adding voxel activation patterns from the ‘compensatory’ ROIs (i.e., joint model) would boost decoding accuracy relative to that for the MDN-only model.
 A positive age effect on boost likelihood would indicate that, the older someone was, the more likely that activation patterns in the putative “compensation ROI” would provide additional, non-redundant, task-relevant information, consistent with a compensatory role.
 In line with this compensation account, there was a significant positive effect of age (Table 2) on the likelihood that model performance was boosted (i.e., log evidence change > 3) by including voxel activation patterns from the cuneal ROI (Figure 3B lower; Odds ratio = 2.21).
 In other words, the amount of unique task information in the multi-voxel pattern within the cuneal ROI (above that present in the MDN) increased with age.
 By contrast, this analysis for the model containing the frontal ROI voxel activation patterns showed no effect of age (Table 2; Figure 3B upper).

 Note that, since this age effect in the cuneus was present even though the logistic regression model contained this ROI’s univariate response as a covariate of no interest (Table 2), the effect of age on boost likelihood is unlikely to be due to differences in the overall signal-to-noise ratio across ages.